dr-leo/pandaSDMX/doc/walkthrough.rst

    This can result in much smaller messages.
    However, because this format does not distinguish dimensions and attributes, it cannot be properly parsed by :mod:`pandaSDMX` without separately obtaining the data structure definition.

-:mod:`pandaSDMX` adds appropriate HTTP headers for retrieving structure-specific data (see :ref:`implementation notes <impl-messages>`).
+:mod:`pandaSDMX` adds appropriate HTTP headers for retrieving structure-specific data (see :ref:`implementation notes <web-service>`).
 In general, to minimize queries and message size:

 1. First query for the DSD associated with a data flow.